coastal-science/call-catalog-viewer/ACKNOWLEDGEMENTS.md

 We acknowledge the ongoing contributions of researchers, citizen scientists, and organizations working to understand and protect killer whales in the northeastern Pacific.
 This catalogue serves as a teaching and training tool for ensuring consistency of labelling between listeners and annotators, and would not be possible without the collective efforts of the marine acoustics research community.

-Special thanks to the HALLO community of users, reviewers, and testers for their invaluable feedback, including Jen, Ruby, Amalis, Olivia, Scott Veirs, and Bruno Padovese.
+Special thanks to the HALLO community of users, reviewers, and testers for their invaluable feedback, including Jen Wladichuk, Lucy Quayle, Amalis Riera Vuibert, Olivia Murphy, Scott Veirs, and Bruno Padovese.

 ## Funding and Support

-Research and development were enabled in part by support and services provided by Simon Fraser University (SFU), the BC DRI Group & the Digital Research Alliance of Canada (alliancecan.ca), and a Fisheries and Oceans Canada CNFASAR Grant awarded to the School of Environmental Science HALLO project.
+Research and development were enabled in part by support and services provided by Simon Fraser University (SFU), the BC DRI Group & the Digital Research Alliance of Canada (alliancecan.ca), and a Fisheries and Oceans Canada CNFASAR Grant awarded to the HALLO project.

 <center>
 <!--